3DPrintDemon/Demon_Essentials_Voron_2.4_Edition/README.md

 ```

 ## Filament Sensor
-This must be added to your `printer.cfg` file to run the filament sensor.
-The filament sensor check in the `PRINT_START` macro can then be enabled & disabled in the `_START_VARIABLES` marco if you dont have one or dont want to perform the check at the start of the print.
+If you have or are going to install a filament sensor this must be added to your `printer.cfg` file to run the filament sensor.
+The filament runout check in the `PRINT_START` macro can then be enabled & disabled in the `_START_VARIABLES` marco if you dont have one or dont want to perform the check at the start of the print.
 ```
 [filament_switch_sensor filament_sensor]
 switch_pin: ### <<<<<< Insert board pin for sensor